chloesoe/vim/README.md

 # chloesoe's vim configuration
-The vim configuration including .vimrc and Vundle.vim with plugins included in .vimrc you could get with this steps
+The vim configuration including .vimrc and Vundle.vim with plug-ins included in .vimrc you could get with this steps
 ```
 git clone git@github.com:chloesoe/vim.git ~/.vim
 ln -s ~/.vim/.vimrc ~/